recurser/ClearGrowl.app/Readme.markdown

 About
 -----

 This is a simple application for OS X that clears all you growl notifications.
-It's useful in conjunction with application launchers such as LaunchBar or Alfred to quicly clear your screen.
+It's useful in conjunction with application launchers such as LaunchBar or Alfred to quickly clear your screen.

 License
 -------

-This program is distributed under the "MIT License":http://en.wikipedia.org/wiki/MIT_license.
-See the "License":https://github.com/recurser/ClearGrowl.app/blob/master/LICENSE file for details.
+This program is distributed under the [MIT License](http://en.wikipedia.org/wiki/MIT_license).
+See the [License](https://github.com/recurser/ClearGrowl.app/blob/master/LICENSE) file for details.

 Installation